 Protect Patient Data

-With increasing numbers of access points to protected health information under attack, the healthcare industry continues to be plagued with damaging breaches.
+With an increasing number of access points to protected health information under attack, the healthcare industry continues to be plagued by damaging breaches.
 Just yesterday, CareFirst BlueCross BlueShield announced a hack that compromised the information of more than a million of its members.

-Not surprisingly, a Ponemon Institute report released earlier this month found that over 90 percent of healthcare organizations have been breached in the last two years and the breaches are a growing $6 billion annual epidemic that is putting millions of patients and their information at risk.
-The study, sponsored by security software vendor ID Experts, reveals that most healthcare organizations are still woefully unprepared to address the rapidly changing cyber threat environment and lack the resources and processes to protect patient data.
+Not surprisingly, a Ponemon Institute report released earlier this month found that over 90 percent of healthcare organizations have been breached in the last two years, and these breaches are a growing $6 billion annual epidemic that puts millions of patients and their information at risk.
+The study, sponsored by security software vendor ID Experts, reveals that most healthcare organizations remain woefully unprepared to address the rapidly evolving cyber threat environment and lack the necessary resources and processes to protect patient data.

-• With cyber criminals actively targeting healthcare, Rick Kam, president and co-founder of ID Experts, argues that the threats to patient data have never been greater.
-However, as chair of the PHI Protection Network, a cross-industry collaboration of vendors formed to help expedite the adoption of PHI best practices, Kam also believes there are some critical strategies healthcare organizations can employ for protecting patient information.
+With cyber criminals actively targeting healthcare, Rick Kam, president and co-founder of ID Experts, argues that the threats to patient data have never been more significant.
+However, as chair of the PHI Protection Network, a cross-industry collaboration of vendors formed to expedite the adoption of PHI best practices, Kam also believes that there are some critical strategies healthcare organizations can employ to protect patient information.

-1. Control PHI workflow and minimize necessary workforce access.
-Organizations must find ways to better control PHI workflow within the organization, and movement outside the organization.
+Control PHI workflow and minimize necessary access to the workforce.
+Organizations must find ways to better control PHI workflow within the organization and across external boundaries.
 This not only includes safeguarding it from impermissible uses and disclosures but also will require integration of HIPAA with other health information protection activities to ensure a single point of control within the organization.

-1. Assess risks.
-Organizations must have solid processes in place for assessing risk with new systems, devices, services, and partners, and determine how best to use their power as purchasers to weed out those that don’t meet best security practices.
+Assess risks.
+Organizations must have solid processes in place for assessing risk with new systems, devices, services, and partners, and determine how best to utilize their purchasing power to identify those that don’t meet best security practices.

-1. Prioritize third-party vendor management.
+Prioritize third-party vendor management.
 Organizations will need help with third-party vendor management to strengthen oversight and review processes.
-Smaller business associates are particularly vulnerable since they may not have as many resources to devote to security and compliance, and may be more likely to experience a data breach.
+Minor business associates are particularly vulnerable, as they often lack sufficient resources to devote to security and compliance and are, therefore, more likely to experience a data breach.

-1. Get proactive.
-The healthcare industry needs to take a proactive stance when it comes to regulations to protect patient health information.
-Companies that go above and beyond baseline protection requirements will be seen as industry leaders, and patients will choose to use their services over others.
+Get proactive.
+The healthcare industry must take a proactive stance regarding regulations to protect patient health information.
+Companies that exceed baseline protection requirements will be recognized as industry leaders, and patients will prefer to use their services over others.

-1. Make privacy an integral part of new technology adoption.
+Make privacy an integral part of adopting new technology.
 The pace at which new technology is being introduced into the healthcare industry is increasing, with thousands of new health-related mobile applications available this year, including devices such as Apple Watch and the Internet of Things.
-But we have little evidence that patient privacy or security features are being considered.
-The healthcare industry and its technology service providers need to take advantage of existing technology as well as how they design, construct, and deliver new tools.
+However, we have little evidence that patient privacy or security features are being considered.
+The healthcare industry and its technology service providers need to leverage existing technology, as well as how they design, construct, and deliver new tools.

-1. Measure to Improve.
+Measure to Improve.
 You can’t manage what you can’t measure.
-The healthcare industry needs to get better at determining key metrics to continuously measure and improve security posture.
+The healthcare industry needs to improve its ability to determine key metrics for continuous measurement and improvement of its security posture.

-1. Look for “non-standard” systems as potential PHI data stores.
-In particular, voicemail systems, customer service call recording systems, and closed-circuit television systems could all potentially be storing PHI, but may not be as carefully safeguarded as traditional IT systems such as EHRs and patient billing.
+Look for “non-standard” systems as potential repositories of PHI data.
+In particular, voicemail systems, customer service call recording systems, and closed-circuit television systems could all potentially be storing PHI.
+Still, they may not be as carefully safeguarded as traditional IT systems such as EHRs and patient billing.

-Although employee negligence and lost/stolen devices continue to be primary causes of data breaches, as Kam points out, one of the major findings of the recent Ponemon Institute report is that criminal attacks are now the leading cause of breaches in healthcare.
+Although employee negligence and lost or stolen devices continue to be primary causes of data breaches, as Kam points out, one of the significant findings of the recent Ponemon Institute report is that criminal attacks are now the leading cause of breaches in healthcare.

 While criminal attacks are often referred to as cyber-attacks, they can also include malicious insider threats, according to Kam.

-• He advises that “instead of trying to protect everything from everyone, the next step is really trying to better understand what the criminals are doing right now to get access to the data and what’s causing the breaches in the type of organization you’re trying to protect.
+He advises that “instead of trying to protect everything from everyone, the next step is to try to understand better what criminals are doing right now to gain access to data and what is causing the breaches in the type of organization you’re trying to protect.”

-• Nathan Wenzler, a certified security administrator and network auditor who works for IT security firm Thycotic, notes that Ponemon’s report on the security incidents healthcare organizations have experienced are almost all related to the intentional exploitation of technical systems.
+Nathan Wenzler, a certified security administrator and network auditor who works for the IT security firm Thycotic, notes that Ponemon’s report on the security incidents experienced by healthcare organizations is almost entirely related to the intentional exploitation of technical systems.

-These are not accidental missteps resulting in data loss, with 78% of survey respondents experiencing Web-borne malware attacks, 38% citing SQL Injection incidents, and 88% suffering from spear phishing.
+These are not accidental missteps resulting in data loss; 78% of survey respondents experienced web-borne malware attacks, 38% cited SQL Injection incidents, and 88% suffered from spear phishing.

 Back to blog